DIPlib/diplib/doc/src/viewer.md

 \subsubsection interaction_tensor Tensor elements

 Within the tensor visualization subwindow, left-clicking selects the tensor element to visualize.
-If the RGB colorspace is chosen, left-clicking allocates the next available color (R, G or B) until three elements have been selected.
+If the RGB color space is chosen, left-clicking allocates the next available color (R, G or B) until three elements have been selected.
 Left-clicking on an already selected element deselects it.